midnightmonster/activerecord-summarize/docs/use_case_moderator_dashboard.md

 # Using `summarize` for a moderator dashboard at reddit (in my imagination)

-I'm an only-occasional reddit user and not a moderator at all, but lets imagine we're building a dashboard for moderators with activity and engagement stats for each subreddit they moderate.
-Let's suppose a straightforward Rails-y schema and a Postgres database—I have no inside knowledge about how reddit actually works, and maybe at reddit's scale you'd need an entirely different approach.
+I'm an only-occasional reddit user and not a moderator at all, but let's imagine we're building a dashboard for moderators with activity and engagement stats for each subreddit they moderate.
+Let's suppose a straightforward Rails-y schema and a Postgres database.
+(I have no inside knowledge about how reddit actually works, and maybe at reddit's scale you'd need an entirely different approach.)

 ## Requirements